-Bear in mind that closing doesn't always mean recordation of the deed because, in some parts of the country, counties are weeks behind in recording deeds.
-In those situations, closing happens when the money changes hands, the deed is drawn and all conditions of the contract have been met.
-Where I work in Sacramento, buyers don't get the keys until the title company has confirmed the deed has been recorded and conveyed that confirmation.
+Bear in mind that a real estate closing doesn't always coincide with the recording of the deed, because in some parts of the country, counties are weeks behind in recording deeds.
+In those situations, closing happens when the money changes hands, the deed is drawn, and all conditions of the contract have been met.
+In some cities, buyers don't get the keys until the title company has confirmed that the deed has been recorded.

 Customary Buyer Possession Dates

 Local custom will dictate how the buyer asks for possession, but possession is typically an issue agreed upon at purchase contract acceptance.
 It's not unusual for a buyer to receive keys on the day the transaction closes.
 In some parts of the country, buyers give the sellers a day or two after closing to move.
 Sometimes sellers rent back from buyers.

 If you agree to any delays in possession after closing, be sure the terms for any rent, utility payments, and other concerns are clearly spelled out in writing.
 Maintenance and insurance-related issues are of particular concern, and you should review these details with your lawyer.

 How Market Conditions Can Influence Buyer Possession Dates

 Market forces can affect the way the parties handle possession dates as well.
 For instance:

 - In seller's markets, buyers will often give sellers several days to move.
 This is to gain an edge in the event the seller receives multiple offers.